jonathanhogg/flitter/docs/physics.md

 ```

 As gravity falls off with the square of the distance, `strength` will normally
-need to be quite a large number to see any noticable effect.
+need to be quite a large number to see any noticeable effect. `max_distance` is
+an optimization feature that allows running the simulation slightly faster by
+skipping over particle pairings where they are far apart and will have only a
+minimal effect on each other.

 ### `!electrostatic`